thoughtbot/bourbon/readme.md

 If you are using a version of Sass older than 3.3.x (This includes alternative implementations like libsass or sass-rails and frameworks like ZURB Foundation or Compass), Bourbon 4 will not work.

-Use the `-v` to install a specific version of the bourbon gem.
+Use the `-v` flag to install a specific version of the bourbon gem.

     gem install bourbon -v 3.2.1